Thoughts on the Nature of Mass Movements

 France has been the traditional guiding light of liberty and tolerance but my sense is we are going to see far more intolerance and lack of freedom as the Islamic civil war continues to unfold and do battle in France and other Western countries.
 Your thoughts?

 I wanted to share with you the extraordinary way in which my team secured the rights to use the Dutch political cartoon many of us had seen in the news and on Facebook and Twitter.
 The cartoonist, Ruben L. Oppenheimer, lives in the Netherlands so we reached out to a colleague in the Netherlands who just happened to have a friend, who’s cousin had a connection to Mr. Oppenheimer.
-Within an hour, we had a text message from the author allowing me to us this brilliant cartoon here in my blog.
-All of our communication were via social media.
+Within an hour, we had a text message from the author allowing me to use this brilliant cartoon here in my blog.
+All of our communication was via social media.